Yelp/paasta/docs/source/paasta_development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are mainly two use cases for PaaSTA playground:

-1) :ref:`If the developer wants to debug different components of PaaSTA <debugging-PaaSTA>`
+1) :ref:`If the developer wants to debug different components of PaaSTA <debugging-paasta>`
-2) :ref:`If the developer just wants to run PaaSTA to see a change they developed in PaaSTA components <running-PaaSTA>`
+2) :ref:`If the developer just wants to run PaaSTA to see a change they developed in PaaSTA components <running-paasta>`

 Create a Kind Cluster - K8s Cluster
 -----------------------------------